Bud Hedinger: Biography

-Born in Glen Rock, New Jersey, his mother nicknamed him "Bud" the day he was born.
+Born in Glen Rock, New Jersey, he was nicknamed "Bud" by his mother the day he was born.

 A graduate of Glen Rock High School, he received a bachelor's degree from Colgate University and a master's degree from Syracuse University.
 During his time at Colgate Hedinger was a member and assistant leader of the Colgate Thirteen, America's most widely heard and second oldest collegiate a cappella group.

-From 1969 until 1986, Hedinger was a WSYR television news weatherman, news anchor, and Bowling for Dollars host in Syracuse, New York.
+From 1969 until 1986, Hedinger was a television personality in Syracuse, New York, first at WSYR-TV (Channel 3) as lead weatherman and host of Bowling for Dollars and later as weathercaster and news anchor at WIXT (Channel 9) beginning in 1978.
 He worked at WFTV Channel 9, the ABC television affiliate in Orlando from 1986 until 1989.
 Hedinger then spent time as an anchor for WTVF NewsChannel 5, the CBS affiliate in Nashville, before returning to Orlando in 1993.
-He then worked as an anchor at the Orlando affiliate of The CW television network, WKCF Channel 18, for the 10 o'clock news prior to moving on to his current position in radio for iHeartMedia's WFLA 102.5FM and WFLA 540AM Orlando simulcast.
+He then worked as an anchor at the Orlando affiliate of The CW television network, WKCF Channel 18, for the 10 o'clock news prior to moving on to radio for iHeartMedia's WFLA 102.5FM and WFLA 540AM Orlando simulcast.
+He retired on November 10, 2023.

-Hedinger liked to give credit to the Bush administration by saying there have been x number of days since a terrorist attack in the United States.
-He often opens his shows with an announcer saying, "It's all right, have another Bud," in reference to his name.